Sans Famille: Home

 After a few days Mrs. Milligan invites the boys to her villa where they meet Mother Barberin, whom Mrs. Milligan sent for.
 Mother Barberin shows Rémi's baby clothes which Mrs. Milligan recognises as the clothes her boy wore when he was stolen.
 Mrs. Milligan happily declares that Rémi is her son, to join his "mother, brother and those who loved you in your misery (Lise and Mattia)".
 It is clear that Mr. Driscoll had stolen the boy as a job for James Milligan.

-The story has a happy ending: Rémi finds his family, and discovers he is the heir to a fortune.
+The story has a happy ending: Rémi finds his biological family, and discovers he is the heir to a fortune, enabling him to help those who previously helped him.
 Mattia's dear little sister Cristina is sent for from Italy and they all grow up together.
 Arthur gets well and becomes a gentleman athlete, Mattia a famous violinist.
-Rémi marries Lise and they have a son named Mattia, and Mother Barberin becomes his nanny.
+Vitalis is posthumously honored and remembered as Carlo Balzani again.
+With the Acquin family reunited after their father freed from debtor prison, Rémi marries Lise and they have a son named Mattia, and Mother Barberin becomes his nanny.
+While the Driscoll family broke apart from crimes, Rémi was relieved that Kate's grandfather continued raising her.

 The book ends with the score of the Neapolitan song.

+Publication history

+The work was first serialized in the newspaper Le Siècle from December 4, 1877, to April 19, 1878, and was later published in the same year as a novel in two volumes by Édouard Dentu.
+In 1880, an illustrated edition was released, with illustrations by Ivan Loewitz (the pseudonym of Léon-Alexandre Blanchot).

 Media adaptations

 Film and television

-Several movies were made after the novel:
+Several films and TV shows were made from the novel: